poeml/mirrorbrain/docs/installation/prerequirements.rst

 ------

 A recent enough version of the Apache HTTP server is required. **2.2.6** or later should be used.
-In addition, the apr-util library needs to be **1.3.0** or newer.
+In addition, the apr-util library should be **1.3.0** or newer.
 This is because the `DBD database pool functionality`_ was developed mainly around 2006 and 2007, and reached production quality at the time.
 This will mean that you have to upgrade Apache when installing on an oldish